doubleleft/hook-admin/README.md

       }
     )

-    // Initialize dl-api-admin after models have been set admin.init()
+    // Initialize hook-admin after models have been set admin.init()